 Name of Director Reporting Issuer(s) or Equivalent(s)

 Leigh Curyer NexGen Energy Ltd. (1)

-Christopher McFadden NexGen Energy Ltd. (1)
+Christopher McFadden NexGen Energy Ltd. (1)(2)

-Tim Gabruch Tam International LP
+NexGen Energy Ltd. (1)(3)

+Labrador Uranium Inc. (3)

-Richard Patricio NexGen Energy Ltd. (1) (2) Labrador Uranium Ltd (2).
-Toro Energy Limited (2) Sterling Metals Corp.
-Sixty Six Capital Inc. Mindset Pharma Inc.
+Richard Patricio Toro Energy Limited (3)

+Richard Patricio Sterling Metals Corp.

+Sixty Six Capital Inc.

+Mindset Pharma Inc.

 Trevor Thiele NexGen Energy Ltd. (1)

-- (1) As of May 17, 2022, NexGen holds approximately 50.07% of the outstanding common shares of IsoEnergy.
-Accordingly, NexGen is an affiliate of IsoEnergy. - (2) Mr. Patricio's directorship at NexGen, IsoEnergy Ltd., Labrador Uranium Ltd., and Toro Energy Limited is a result of his management role at Mega Uranium Ltd. Sterling Metals Corp., Sixty Six Capital Inc., and Mindset Pharma Inc. are Mr. Patricio's only directorships which are distinct from his principal occupation.
+- (1) As of May 16, 2023, NexGen holds approximately 50% of the outstanding common shares of IsoEnergy.
+Accordingly, NexGen is an affiliate of IsoEnergy. - (2) Mr. McFadden is expected to become a director of Resolution Minerals Limited on or about May 22, 2023. - (3) Mr. Patricio's directorship at NexGen, IsoEnergy, Labrador Uranium Inc., and Toro Energy Limited is a result of his management role at Mega Uranium Ltd. Sterling Metals Corp., Sixty Six Capital Inc., and Mindset Pharma Inc. are Mr. Patricio's only directorships which are distinct from his principal occupation.